0xSPIRIT/sculpture/README.txt

 == Building ==

-Ensure you have MSVC installed (I used MSVC 2022, unsure if it would be compatible with older versions).
+Ensure you have MSVC installed (I used MSVC 2022, it will most likely work with previous versions).
 Install SDL2, SDL2_ttf, and SDL2_image from their website, add them to your include and lib directories for MSVC.
 Open the native developer console from the Start Menu, and navigate to this